 - Circumstances beyond our control, such as, but not limited to, war, terrorism, fire or flood, prevent the withdrawal from taking place despite our reasonable precautions.

-- Dollar amount of the questioned transaction(s);
+- Dollar amount of the questioned transaction(s); and

 - A description of the error or the transaction about which you are unsure, with an explanation of why you believe it is an error or why you need more information.

 If you advise us orally, we may require that you send us your complaint or question in writing within 10 Business Days.
 We will notify you of the results of our investigation within 10 Business Days of your complaint or question and will correct any error promptly.
 If we need more time, however, we may take up to 45 days to investigate your complaint or question.
-If we decide to do this, we will re-credit your Checking Account or Account for the amount you believe is in error within 10 Business Days of your complaint or question, so that you will have use of the money during the time it takes us to complete our investigation.
+If we decide to do this, we will re-credit your Account for the amount you believe is in error within 10 Business Days of your complaint or question, so that you will have use of the money during the time it takes us to complete our investigation.
 If we decide that there was no error, we will send you a written explanation within 3 Business Days after we finish our investigation.
 You may ask for copies of the documents that we used in our investigation.

 - The check deposited is a third party check;